dmx-systems/dmx-documentation/docs/user.rst

 The fourth tab "View" gives you access to what is called a "View Configuration".
 With view configurations you can control the *visual appearance* of topics and associations of a specific type.
 So, editing a view configuration influences how items are rendered across all topicmaps.
 At the moment, DMX allows you to perform the following customizations for topic and association types:

-* Topic Types: _Icon, Font Color, Background Color_
+* Topic Types: *Icon, Font Color, Background Color*
-* Association Types: _Association Color_
+* Association Types: *Association Color*

-If you need any further assistance for editing "View Configurations" the sections about :ref:`Assigning icons to topic types<user-topic-type-icons>` and :ref:`Assigning colors to association types<user-assigning-colors-to-association-types>` cover that.
+If you need any further assistance for editing "View Configurations" the sections about :ref:`assigning icons to topic types<user-topic-type-icons>` and :ref:`assigning colors to association types<user-assigning-colors-to-association-types>` cover that.

-For the moment view configurations are only available on a per-type base (which is why the "View" tab is grayed out on any item which does not represent a _Type Definition_).
-You can learn more about working with type definitions in the section about :ref:`Modeling<user-modeling>`.
+For the moment view configurations are only available on a per-type base (which is why the "View" tab is grayed out on any item which does not represent a *Type Definition*).
+You can learn more about working with type definitions in the section about :ref:`modeling<user-modeling>`.

 .. _user-search-create-dialog: